Upcoming Classes

 1. Describe the importance of interprofessional collaboration in sexual health care.

-2. Describe current STD/HIV screening strategies and diagnostic algorithms.
+2. Describe current STD/HIV screening strategies including diagnostic algorithms.

 3. Describe current STD/HIV treatment recommendations.